A Practical Guide to Building Alternate Income in Today’s Economy

 Treating Side Income Like a Small Business

 Start by tracking your earnings, expenses, and time spent.
 A simple spreadsheet or budgeting app works perfectly.
 Include all costs – transport, software subscriptions, materials – so you know your true profit.
-Don’t forget to account for tax obligations; in Singapore, side income must be reported to IRAS, even if it’s small.
+Don’t forget to account for tax obligations; in Singapore, all side income must be reported to IRAS, even if it’s small.

 Staying Away from “Easy Money” Traps